erikbryant/siglent_emulator/README.md

   device.close()
 ```

-Look in the [examples](examples) directory for a fully working example that uses the Python unittest framework.
+Look in the [tests/examples](tests/examples) directory for a fully working example that uses the Python unittest framework.

 # Contributing to the Emulator